-However, it’s quite common for people who are suffering from addiction to make light of these effects, to even be in denial about the discomfort they’re in.
+However, it’s quite common for people who are suffering from addiction to ignore the dangers of an addiction diagnosis and may even be in denial about the discomfort they’re in.

 This oversight can result in life-changing damage as persistent substance abuse increases the risk of heart disease, liver disease, stroke, diabetes, depression, anxiety, and even suicide.

 With over thirteen thousand people dying from drug and alcohol-related deaths in the UK, it is becoming a serious concern.
 This is why it is important to seek drug and alcohol rehab programmes for addiction recovery.